Adaptive integration of nonlinear evolution equations on tensor manifolds: Numerical applications

+we obtained by integrating \eqref{fp-lorenz-96} in time with rank-adaptive Euler forward and rank-adaptive AB2.
+In Figure \ref{fig:rank-compare-4d} we plot the solution rank versus time for all rank-adaptive step-truncation integrators summarized in Table \ref{fig:4d-tables}.
+The results largely reflect those of the two dimensional domain.
+However, a notable difference is the abrupt change in rank.
+This is because the density function in this case relaxes to steady state fairly quickly. { Numerically, the steady state is determined by halting execution when $\left\|\partial f_{\text{ref}}/\partial t\right\|_2$ is below the numerical threshold $10^{-8}$.
+This happens at approximately $t \approx 6.25$ for the initial condition \eqref{ic4d}.} As the rate of change in the density function becomes very small, we see that the rank no longer changes.
+This happens near time $t=0.1$ (see Figure \ref{fig:rank-compare-4d}).

-For global error estimation, we compare the step-truncation method to a reference solution found as described in section \ref{subsec:numerics-2d}.
-In Figure \ref{full-dynam-4d-err} we determine the order of the adaptive step-truncation Euler and AB2 methods numerically.
-It is seen that the error $\left |\left | {\bf f}_{\text{ref}} - {\bf f}_N \right |\right |_2 $ decays slightly faster than the theoretical upper bounds we obtained in section \ref{sec:global-error}.
-Deviation from the theoretical predictions can be explained by noting that the error due to rank truncation is essentially a sum of singular values.
-Such singular values can be smaller than the truncation thresholds ${\varepsilon}_{\bm \kappa}$, suggesting the theoretical bounds may not be tight (see also Figure \ref{fig:global-err-2d}).
+The proposed rank-adaptive step-truncation methods can provide solutions with varying accuracy depending the threshold, i.e., the parameters summarized in Table \ref{fig:4d-tables}.
+To show this, in Figure \ref{fig:rank-compare-4d} we compare the rank dynamics in the adaptive AB2 simulations obtained with small or large thresholds.
+Note that the solution computed with a large error threshold is rather low rank (see Figure \ref{fig:rank-compare-4d}).
+We also see that the rank can be kept near the rank of the initial condition, if desired (again see Figure \ref{fig:rank-compare-4d}).
+Finally, in Figure \ref{full-dynam-4d-err} we plot the error $L^2(\Omega)$ error at $T=0.1$ versus $\Delta t$ for two different rank-adaptive step-truncation methods, i.e., Euler and AB2.
+It is that the order of AB2 is slightly larger than $2$.
+This can be explained by noting that the error due to rank truncation is essentially a sum of singular values.
+Such singular values can be smaller than the truncation thresholds ${\varepsilon}_{\bm \kappa}$ ($\bm \kappa=\bf r, \bf s, \bm \alpha$, ...), suggesting the theoretical bounds may not be tight.